rahucnair/utility-scripts/README.md

 # utility-scripts
-I am adding my scripts which are useful for general use for back and common tasks, anyone can download and use by modifying with environment variable
+I am adding my scripts which are useful for general use for backup and common tasks, anyone can download and use by modifying with environment variable